JanHerca/urantiapedia/output/wikijs/en/help/start.md

 ## Current status

-*Urantiapedia* currently stands as follows:
+Currently *Urantiapedia* stands as follows:
-* english: towards milestone I.
-* spanish: towards milestone I.
-* other translations of *The Urantia Book*: only preliminary work for milestone I has begun.
-Milestone I has not yet been avieved with any language.
+* in all supported languages (25): in phase I.
+* in English and Spanish: between phase I and phase II.

 To know more about the current progress of the project check here: [Status](/en/help/status).